AionSystem/AION-SCAFFOLDING/README.md

 ### Web Tool

 No installation required.
-Runs entirely in your browser.
+Runs entirely in your browser. **No tracking.
+No data leaves your machine.**

 Visit **[aionsystem.github.io/AION-SCAFFOLDING](https://aionsystem.github.io/AION-SCAFFOLDING)**

 1. Paste your tree structure into the input panel
-2. Click **Fix & Merge** to audit and repair issues automatically
+2. Click **Audit & Fix** to detect and repair issues automatically
 3. Click **Parse** to preview the resolved structure
-4. Select your export format (ZIP · Shell Script · Tree)
+4. Select your export format (ZIP · Shell Script · Tree · JSON)
 5. Click **Generate & Download**

 > **Auto-recovery:** The tool saves your session automatically.
 If you close the tab and return within 24 hours, a restore prompt appears in the stats bar.